akiojin/store-github-credential/README.md

 # store-git-credential-github-action
 ![Test][0]

-This action internally creates a new keychain and stores the GitHub credentials in that keychain.
+This action saves the GitHub credentials to the specified keychain.
-The saved keychain is destroyed upon exit.
+The GitHub credentials are deleted at the end of the workflow.

 ## Requirement
 You will need to install [git-credential-manager-core][1]